sonmac1203/Zendesk_coding_challenge/README.md

 ![Interface](/images/interface.png)

 ## Limitations
-Due to limited time, this program was only developed for MacOS and Ubuntu users, so it might not operated as expected on Windows.
+Due to limited time, this program was only developed for MacOS and Ubuntu users, so it might not operate as expected on Windows.